Hallucinogenic fish: Ichthyoallyeinotoxism

 Ichthyoallyeinotoxism, or hallucinogenic fish inebriation, is a clinical syndrome that refers to a hallucinogenic inebriation of a distressing nature that can arise from consuming hallucinogenic fish.
 It is characterised by "psychologic disturbances of hallucination and depression.
 Gastrointestinal disturbance may occur".
 "Ichthyoallyeinotoxism is a kind of ichthysarcotoxism (fish flesh poisoning) responsible of an unusual clinical feature: it is the unique case of central nervous system ichthyotoxicity.
 The most frequent signs are dizziness, loss of co-ordination and hallucinations."

 Ichthyoallyeinotoxism may result from eating the flesh or the head of the fish where the poison is reputedly concentrated.
 This biotoxication is sporadic and unpredictable in its occurrence.
 The poison affects primarily the central nervous system.
 The symptoms may develop within a few minutes to 2 hours and persist for 24 hours or longer.
 Symptoms are dizziness, loss of equilibrium, lack of motor coordination, hallucinations and mental depression.
-A common complaint of the victim is that "someone is sitting on my chest", or there is a sensation of a tight construction around the chest.
-The conviction that he is going to die, or some other frightening phantasy, is a characteristic part of the clinical picture.
+A common complaint of the victim is that "someone is sitting on my chest", or there is a sensation of a tight constriction around the chest.
+The conviction that he is going to die, or some other frightening fantasy, is a characteristic part of the clinical picture.
 Other complaints consist of itching, burning of the throat, muscular weakness and abdominal distress.
 No fatalities have been reported, and in comparison with other forms of ichthyosarcotoxism, hallucinogenic fish poisoning is relatively mild...
 Ordinary cooking procedures do not destroy the poison.

-Psychedelic fish

-Hallucinogenic fish can be contrasted with psychedelic fish.
-Fish that look like psychedelic paintings are often referred to as psychedelic fish, while fish that can give you hallucinations if you eat them are often called hallucinogenic fish.
-Psychedelic fish do not generally produce hallucinations if eaten, but look as if they were the product of a psychedelic hallucination.
-Hallucinogenic fish do not generally look like psychedelic fish, but can produce hallucinations if eaten.